Catherine Bonney: Second Mission Trip (1869–1871)

 Due to health issues, in 1867, Bonney decided to return to America.
 She spent her time teaching students in Bedford, Pennsylvania.
 She was called upon by the Woman's Union Missionary Society to speak at various meetings, including one at Binghamton, New York, where she recounted her experience thus far as a missionary in China.
 In January 1869, she decided to return to China and was involved in the opening of a boarding school for girls in Peking.

-In 1970, she also was responsible for spearheading the Eurasian School, which existed in other regions and was in demand in Shanghai; she gathered the necessary funds through donation and created an institution that supported "twelve boarders and twenty day scholars."
+In 1870, she also was responsible for spearheading the Eurasian School, which existed in other regions and was in demand in Shanghai; she gathered the necessary funds through donation and created an institution that supported "twelve boarders and twenty day scholars."

 Legacy

-In 1871, as a result of another serious illness, Bonney returned to the United States and resided in Albany.
-The Eurasian school was continued in her absence and still exists as "Shanghai Shixi High School" today.

-In 1875, Bonney published the work “A Legacy of Historical Gleanings,” which is found in two volumes.
+In 1871, as a result of another serious illness, she returned to the United States and resided in Albany.
+In 1875, she published the work “A Legacy of Historical Gleanings,” which is found in two volumes.
 The first volume describes events from the Revolutionary War through the completion of the Erie Canal (1817) and includes various correspondences between members of the Van Rensselaer family and other influential political figures.
 The second volume wraps up the Van Rensselaer story and then goes on to describe her experiences in China (as well as those of her husband).
 Bonney's text explains her motivations behind her missionary work and her love for the students she supported.
 It also provides an American audience a glimpse into Chinese culture and life.

-Later Bonney moved to Hickory, North Carolina, where she was president of "Claremont College for Girls," a women's college created to supplement the all male Catawba College.
+Later, Bonney moved to Hickory, North Carolina, where she was president of "Claremont College for Girls", a women's college created to supplement the all male Catawba College.
 Claremont closed in 1915 after Catawba became co-educational in 1890.
 Claremont High School Historic District and Claremont High School are made up of the former Claremont College campus.
-Bonney died in Hickory in 1891.
+Bonney died in Hickory in 1891, aged 73.